VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/JsUpload.en.md

 5. Finally, perform **Build And Run** or **Upload**.

 This completes the procedure for setting up the JS upload feature in SDK 13.1.

----

-This should accurately convey the information from the original Japanese text in English while maintaining the Markdown format.